hmartelb/Pix2Pix-Timbre-Transfer/README.md

 ```

 ### Conditioned Pix2Pix training (multitarget)
 The ``train_multitarget.py`` script allows for multitarget training instead of a fixed instrument pair.
 This means that the same origin can be conditioned to obtain a different target by having an additional input.
-To use it, specifyi the origin, a list of targets, and the path where the dataset is located.
+To use it, specify the origin, a list of targets, and the path where the dataset is located.
 ```
 $ python train_multitarget.py --dataset_path <DATASET_PATH>
                             --origin <ORIGIN>